All The Information You Need About Shower Trays

 The Pentagonal Shower Tray saves space compared to the Square Tray.
 By ridding itself of the protruding corner.
 This is perfect for the person looking to fit a shower into a small space.

 Finally, there is the Quadrant Shower Tray that features a curve.
 Much like the Pentagonal Shower Tray, it saves space.
 However, this flowing design lends itself better to a softer aesthetic, when compared to the Pentagonal Tray’s harsh lines.
+We recommend our 1000 x 1000 quadrant shower tray for a roomy tray that saves you space.

 Do not forget, your shower tray shape must match your shower enclosure shape.
 If you need advice about which shower enclosure is best, don’t worry we have an article for that too.